Guseyn/guseyn.com/static/md/posts/travis-control-quality.md

 **script**

 This section runs our build.
 If our build fails we terminate Travis CI process via command `travis_terminate 1`.
 It guarantees that if something is wrong in our build, Travis does not exit with success code `0`.
 Then we generate `nyc` report and invoke codecov to process the report.
-And finally, we get change log using Travis variable `$TRAVIS_COMMIT_RANGE`(we will use it as information for github release).
+And finally, we get change log using Travis variable `$TRAVIS_COMMIT_RANGE`(we will use it as information for GitHub release).

 ```bash
 script: |-